calaldees/teachingWorkshops/teacherEducation/behaviour.md

 If you just focus on the negative/sanctions, that is only half of the story.

 * Rewards should be consistent (just like sanctions should be consistent)
     * If the disruptive child sits still for 10min.
-That is not an opportunity for unstructured praise, It is expected behaviour.
+That is not an opportunity for 'unstructured' praise, It is expected behaviour.
 * Leaders should identify % of sanctions vs rewards.
 Teachers should be consistent across the school.
 * Hollow praise should be avoided
     * Praise should be *specific* and given *with reasons*

+TASK: From your observations - can you give an example of praise? was a reason/purpose given

 Owning the physical space